ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w2d3 - b - DOM - Manipulation.md

   - Document (DOMContentLoaded, ...)
 - events can be attached to an html element (or multiple)

-- 3 ways to attach events to a dom element:
+- (brief) 3 ways to attach events to a dom element:
   - Inline event handlers (don't use)
     - Problem: html+js
     - Also, some systems disallow inline JS for security reasons.